Lard shafts are exceptionally visual collectibles with hundreds of

 Complete with its original leather wrap grip, this 37 1/4" Spalding gold medal mashie 1 is a strong example in all respects.

 This perforated shaft was covered under two patents issued in 1916

 to Allan Lard.
 Spalding offered the club in its 1918 and 1919 catalogs.

 Spalding promoted Lard's metal shafts as a substitute for the best

 hickory shafts, which were in short supply.
 Drilling out the metal to

 create the hundreds of holes in the shaft was necessary to bring the

 shaft to a decent

 weight.
-Ironically, a shortage of
+Ironically, with top quality hickory shafts in short supply, a shortage of

 steel during World War 1 interrupted the production of Lard's steel